exalearn/ExaMol/docs/components/start.rst

 Using a Starter
 ---------------

-All :class:`~examol.start.base.Starter` methods require setting the dataset size under which it will be run, and the maximum number of molecules to consider.

-There is an (optional) threshold on the size of molecules to consider as ExaMol is intended to be used for enormous search spaces.

-Once defined, provide an iterator over the names of molecules to consider:
+Simply provide an iterator over the names of molecules to consider:

 .. code-block:: python

-    starter = RandomStarter(threshold=4)
+    starter = RandomStarter()
     starting_pool = starter.select(['C', 'O', 'N'], 2)  # Will generate two choices

+The starter will provide a list of SMILES strings from those that were provided.

+Increase the speed of selection by setting the ``max_to_consider`` option of the Starter, which will truncate the list of molecules strings at a specific size before running the selection algorithm.